-How many stamps for 4 oz?
+How many stamps for a 4 oz letter?

 Can I mail 4 oz as a letter with stamps?